 Websites are increasing in weight.
 The first website had an average page size of 4 KB.
 Today the average website page size is 4 MB, which actually is twice as much as just 5 years ago.

 Approximately 50 % of the content on a website is images.
-The last few years we’ve seen an increase of scripts and style sheets, but images are still the main contributor to the weight of a website.
-This underpins the importance of images optimization.
+In the last few years, we’ve seen an increase in scripts and style sheets, but images are still the main contributor to the weight of a website.
+This underpins the importance of image optimization.

 We are pushing more data through smaller connections.

 Today, most of your website visitors today are mobile.
 And even though mobile networks are improving, the connection speeds globally are still far from what most people are utilizing with powerful computers on various landline connections.

 There are also studies that confirm that fewer images on a website will increase conversions.
-And we all know that fewer images gives faster websites, which makes visitors and search engines happier.
+And we all know that fewer images give faster websites, which makes visitors and search engines happier.

 So let’s start optimizing our website images!

 Choosing the right image format

-When it comes to website images there are two primary image formats used today: JPG and PNG.
-PNG images should be used for vector graphics, for illustrations, logotypes, and images that require transparency.
+When it comes to website images, there are two primary image formats used today: JPG and PNG.
+PNG images should be used for vector graphics, illustrations, logotypes, and images that require transparency.

 JPG images should be used for pretty much everything else.
 I would say that the average website should have a 1:10 ratio of PNG and JPG images.